isarossettini/isarossettini/README.md

 ## Featured Projects

-> 🚧 Coming soon...
+🚀 My backend portfolio is currently under development.

->
+The projects below will demonstrate my skills in Java, Spring Boot, REST APIs, PostgreSQL, Docker and AWS.

-> I'm currently building a collection of backend applications focused on Java, Spring Boot and software engineering best practices.
+Stay tuned!
 <!--
 **isarossettini/isarossettini** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.